Frequently Asked Questions About Our Materials

 Regular plastic is made from petroleum.
 Our wrapper is made from Polylactic Acid (PLA).
 PLA is derived plants – mainly from cornstarch – and is compostable in commerical facilities according to the American Society for Testing & Materials (ASTM) standards.
 Please dispose of our wrapper in a city or commercial composting facility only.
 Do not try to put the wrapper into your home or backyard compost, as it requires heat to breakdown..

 We are most definitely aware of the issues surrounding the use and production of the industrial corn from which PLA is derived.
 Corn production may involve controversial genetic manipulation, and also uses fertilizers and pesticides.
 We do not support these practices AT ALL.
 Accordingly, we are in the process of making the switch to a Cellulose wrapper, which does not use corn and is plant-based.
-The cellulose wrapper will hopefully be in production by Fall of 2013.
+The cellulose wrapper will hopefully be in production soon.

 Where is Brush with Bamboo made?